zev-b/extra-curriculars/Udemy-Courses/Mastering-Typescript-Course/Section-11/type-assertions.md

 const myPic = document.querySelector("profile-image") as HTMLImageElement;
 ```

-Or in this wierd illustartion of the concept...
+Or in this wierd illustration of the concept...
 ```ts
 let mystery: unknown = "Hello";